 But the nature of these victories made the idea of invading the Japanese mainland a terrifying thought.
 More than 150,000 Americans had died fighting the Japanese throughout the Pacific, and part of the reason for these high casualty numbers was because almost all battles — which took place on small islands and atolls scattered throughout the South Pacific — were fought using amphibious warfare, meaning soldiers had to charge onto a beach after landing a boat near the shore, a maneuver that left them completely exposed to enemy fire.

 Doing this on the shores of Japan would cost an unfathomable number of American lives.
 Plus, the tropical climate of the Pacific made life miserable, and soldiers had to deal with a wide range of diseases, such as malaria and dengue fever.

-(It was the perseverance and success of these soldiers in spite of such conditions that helped the Marine Corps gain prominence in the eyes of American military commanders; eventually leading to the creation of the Marines as a distinct branch of the US Armed Forces.)
+(It was the perseverance and success of these soldiers in spite of such conditions that helped the Marine Corps gain prominence in the eyes of American military commanders; eventually leading to the creation of the Marines as a distinct branch of the United States Armed Forces.)

-All of these factors meant that in the spring and early summer of 1945, American commanders were seeking an alternative to an invasion that would bring the war to a hasty close.
+All of these factors meant that in the spring and early summer of 1945, American commanders were seeking an alternative to an invasion that would bring World War II to a hasty close.